Maria-shn/Hackathon/README.md

-# NICE AI
+# Feel NICE

-This is a project for the RU hackathon, aimed at implementing an AI to improve customer service and support.
-The AI is designed to understand, process and respond to customer inquiries in a natural, conversational way, using natural language processing (NLP) technology.
-The AI will create a detailed report based on a written conversation between a client and an agent and will send it to a database if no similar reports already exist.
-Thus the new data developed by the AI can be used by implemented chatbots for similar customer enquiries in the future.
+This is a project for the RU hackathon, aimed at implementing an algorithm which will analyze a customer's emotion while texting with a customer service representative or with a BOT.
+The algorithm is designed to signal the escalations of emotions at the end of the conversation, through a report.
+This is a tool for improvement for the automatic service representative (BOT) but also for human representatives who talk with customers through text.

 ## Target Audience and Use Cases

-The target audience for the are NICE customers who require assistance with their products or services.
-The AI will be used to address specific use cases, such as:
+The target audience for this are NICE customers who require assistance with their customer assistance for products or services, especially those that have a target audience of young adults aged 18-30.
+The algorithm will analyze text messages from issues such as:

 - Product support
 - Billing inquiries
 - Technical issues
-- Data

-The AI has access to a large dataset of customer messages and responses, gathered from various sources, such as customer emails, social media messages, and chat logs.
-The data has been preprocessed to remove noise and irrelevant information.

 ## Technology

-(TO BE EDITED!!!)
-We are going to use OpenAI's API for language models to generate a report based on the conversation between the customer and agent
-(The chatbot has been built using Python and the TensorFlow framework for NLP.
-The model has been trained using machine learning algorithms and hyperparameters to ensure accurate interpretation and response to customer inquiries.)
+In the demo phase we analyze fictional chat messages, using an imported library that assigns values to phrases and emojis.
+We use an NLP-based AI to compare the responses that generated a negative emotion in the customer in order to find patterns  to make a report with detailed analytics on how the human or bot could improve based on the texts of the customer.

 ## Testing and Refinement

-We hope to thoroughly test the AI to ensure accurate interpretation of customer-agent conversations.
-Feedback will be collected from users to refine and improve the AI's performance.
+We hope to thoroughly test the algorithm to ensure accurate interpretation of customer-agent conversations.
+Feedback will be collected from users to refine and improve the algorithm's performance.

 ## Integration with Other NICE Services

-As an additional challenge, the AI can bee integrated with other NICE services and products, such as voice recognition, video support, and AI for personalization.
-This will result in a more comprehensive and effective customer service solution.
+As an additional challenge, the algorithm can be integrated with other NICE services and products, as NICE offers a platform to improve the customer service representatives when when talking to customers, our program could help NICE's clients' bots and customer service representatives that work based on text.

 ## Contributors